• Skip to primary navigation

 • Buttermilk: Store bought or homemade both work equally well in this cake.
 Check out my notes on how easy it is to make homemade buttermilk.

 • Hot Brewed Coffee: Adding coffee wont make your cake taste like it.
 In fact it will enhance the chocolate flavor of your cake.
-It also gives a dark color to the cake.
+It also gives a darker color to the cake.

 • Vanilla: Even though it is a chocolate based recipe, adding vanilla is imperative to make a flavor balanced cake.
 I suggest using pure vanilla extract for best flavor.